Sexual Harassment Assault Response and Prevention (SHARP)

 Eligibility

-Active Duty Soldiers, Army National Guard, Army Reserve members, and their dependents who are eligible for treatment in the military health system are eligible for service.blue ribbon on jacket of a soldier
+Active Duty Soldiers, Army National Guard, Army Reserve members, and their adult dependents who are over the age of 18 are eligible for treatment in the military health system are eligible for service.
+For Victims under the age of 18 check out the Family Advocacy fact sheet.

 Benefit Highlights